hmedal/LANS/README.md

 3. Python 2.7.8 is required along with the following packages: openmpi-1.10, numpy 1.10.4, panda 0.18.0, random, csv, gc (garbage collector), sklearn 0.18.1 (cluster, KMeans, kneighbors_graph, scale), sys, subprocess.

 4. The code should be run with at least 4 processors.
-In this version, each processor is responsible for eah role.
-So, the minimum number of processors must be equal to the number of roles.
+In this version, each processor is responsible for one role; so, the minimum number of processors must be equal to the number of roles.
 (This condition will be removed from the next versions.)

 # How to run Graph-Simulation-4: